Community College Leadership

 This course provides a general and introductory understanding of curricular issues in a community college setting.
 Students will explore issues related to the community college curriculum relative to program development and management as well as assessment.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Baccalaureate Certificate in Education tuition and fees in one flat program rate*.
-The only additional cost above your Post-Baccalaureate Certificate program rate is books.
-Learn more about the NCU’s Post-Baccalaureate Certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Education's post-baccalaureate certificate costs below:

 - Average book cost per course: $110